 Nikola and Hideki suggested that everyone should provide a list of comments that should be considered regarding the TCD in a table format that is easy for discussion.

 The Call for Proposals for Channel Models was updated as doc.
 402-r2.

 ACTION (due 15 May 2015): Yeong Min Jang to release doc.
 402-r2.

-Meeting called to order.
+Meeting adjourned.